osjacky430/tmr_listener/README.md

 ```

+For the rest of the setup, see the [pluginlib tutorial](http://wiki.ros.org/pluginlib/Tutorials/Writing%20and%20Using%20a%20Simple%20Plugin).
+One thing worth mentioning is that, in `package.xml`, one needs to set `<depend>tmr_listener</depend> `, not `<build_depend>tmr_listener</build_depend>`, which is not mentioned in the tutorial.

-For the rest of the setup, [see pluginlib tutorial (pretty outdated IMO)](http://wiki.ros.org/pluginlib/Tutorials/Writing%20and%20Using%20a%20Simple%20Plugin). `tmr_listener::ListenerHandle` provides several functions that can/must be overriden:
+`tmr_listener::ListenerHandle` provides several functions that can/must be overriden:

 #### 1. tmr_listener::MessagePtr generate_cmd (tmr_listener::MessageStatus const t_prev_response)